julelang/jule/README.md

 XXC is the name of the reference compiler for the X programming language. <br>
 It is the original compiler of the X programming language. <br>
 The features that XXC has is a representation of the official and must-have features of the X programming language.

+<h2 id="about-project">About Project</h2>
+XXC, the reference compiler for X, is still in development.
+Currently, it can only be built from source.
+Due to the fact that it is still under development, there may be changes in the design and syntax of the language.
+<br><br>
+It is planned to rewrite the compiler with X after reference compiler reaches sufficient maturity.
+XXC has or is very close to many of the things X was intended to have, such as memory safety, properties, structures with methods and generics.
+<br><br>
+Currently, project structure, its lexical and syntactic structure has appeared.
+However, when the reference compiler is rewritten with X, it is thought that AST, Lexer and some packages will be included in the standard library.
+This will be a change that will cause the official compiler's project structure to be rebuilt.
+The reference compiler will probably use the standard library a lot.
+This will also allow developers to quickly develop tools for the language by leveraging X's standard library.

 <h2 id="documentations">Documentations</h2>